HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 take a −10 penalty to their Wisdom (Perception) checks until the start of your next turn.
-You lose this benefit if you move or fall prone, either voluntarily or because of some external effect.\
+You lose this benefit if you move or fall prone, either voluntarily or because of some external effect.<br/>
 You are still automatically detected if any effect or action causes you to no longer be hidden.
 If you are still hidden on your next turn, you